codeburl/watson-to-sheets/README.md

 Fourth, add the URLs you want to analyze to the Input URLs sheet (see the bottom).

 Finally, see the analysis results by selecting the Watson NLU->Analyze URLs... menu item and waiting for the new results sheet to be added.
+You will be prompted to authorize the script the first time you run it.

 ### Other Implementations